 Our Impact in 2022

 People living with ALS and their families come first in everything we do, and everything we do supports the search for effective treatments and cures for ALS.
-The Nevada Chapter of the ALS Association is committed to improving outcomes for the ALS community through evidence-based approaches, innovation, collaboration, and fiscal responsibility.
+ALS of Nevada is committed to improving outcomes for the ALS community through evidence-based approaches, innovation, collaboration, and fiscal responsibility.

 Learn more about the impact of your support related to care services, research, and advocacy below:

 Care Services Successes

 ALS of Nevada continued to offer critically-needed information, support, and resources to help with the daily challenges of living with ALS.
 Nearly 200 people with ALS and their loved ones were served in 16 counties throughout Nevada.
 We offered a wide array of programs, from professional care management to educational webinars and support groups.
 We also provided direct assistance to people with ALS and their families for equipment, respite care, transportation and activities that benefit children and teens.

 "Can't thank you enough, you guys went above and beyond.
 We are so very grateful for all you did to help us on such sort notice, you guys ROCK!" - Steve & Jessica from Team Gleason

 More than $108,000 was distributed in Quality of Life reimbursement grants to people living with ALS , for a wide array of disease - related expenses.

 Distributed in Grants